tscodes70/CookieCrumbs/README.md

 For detailed instructions on how to use CookieCrumbs, please refer to our comprehensive user manual.
 The manual provides an in-depth guide covering:

-Step-by-step instructions on setting up and configuring the application.
+- Step-by-step instructions on setting up and configuring the application.
-Detailed descriptions of all features, including cookie retrieval, rule setup, and audit logging as well as simulation of the cookie stealer.
+- Detailed descriptions of all features, including cookie retrieval, rule setup, and audit logging.
+- Simulation of the cookie-stealer functionality, showing how cookies can be captured and managed on the server side.
+- Specific notes and considerations for Firefox compatibility.

+> **Important:** As of now, CookieCrumbs works exclusively on Firefox.
+Future versions will introduce compatibility with other browsers.

 You can download a copy of the user manual by clicking the link below:
 [Download User Manual](./User_Manual.doc)